masaaldosey/frickin-german-macha/README.md

 # frickin-german-macha
-I have to learn frickin German macha.
+I need to learn frickin German macha.
 So, I made this repository.

 > :question: So, what is your plan of action boi?